 - Its products are expensive.
 An average vacation or even a flight to a nearby country can come with a hefty price tag in comparison to standard monthly expenses.
 That’s why your customers are more careful when it comes to making their purchasing decisions, and they want to make sure to find the best deal.
 All this means that your sales cycles are comparatively long, as spur-of-the-moment decisions aren’t common.
 A way to overcome this challenge and capture your customer’s attention before a competitor snatches them away is by offering monthly payment plans.
 These can significantly shorten your sales cycle and help your potential customers decide to book.

 - You’ll be scrutinised.
 Given that travel is expensive, you can bet that your customers will research your company in detail before opting for your services.
 A detailed FAQ section in which they’ll find all the answers they need is a great way of helping them make an informed decision.
-A chatbot is also an excellent idea, as that way you’ll engage your visitors and provide them with all the relevant information instead of letting them wait for your travel reps to be available.
+A chatbot is also an excellent idea.
+That way, you’ll engage your visitors and provide them with all the relevant information instead of letting them wait for your travel reps to be available.

 - Social proof is a must.
 Your happy customers are your best brand advocates.
 Given that people spend a lot of time and money trying to find the best package or deal, it’s only logical that the positive experiences of others will encourage them to click that Buy Now button.
 Make your requesting reviews process seamless, and if possible, incentivise your existing customers to put in a good word for you.